Leroymilo/FurnitureFramework/doc/Author.md

 	}
 }
 ```

+:warning: <span style="color:red">**WARNING**</span> Do not change any Furniture IDs in-between updates: this will cause the game to not recognize any Furniture in a save that has the old ID and show up a bunch of errors for users.

 Since 3.0.0, every Furniture will have its own config entry automatically generated in the Generic Mod Config Menu interface.